Yetidevpro/DwarfCodeAPi/README.md

 3. **Scalability**: Azure services allow automatic scaling for both the backend and the database to handle higher amounts of traffic and data.

+## Future Updates

+In the upcoming releases, I plan to implement the following improvements and new features:

+1. **Secure Password Hashing with PBKDF2**:
+   - Currently, passwords in the application are stored without any security measures.
+In the future, I will implement a secure hashing algorithm using **PBKDF2** to hash passwords.
+This will significantly improve the security of user credentials by preventing plaintext password storage.

+2. **Enhance API Functionality**:
+   - I aim to add more features and endpoints to the API to improve its functionality.
+These will include additional resources, advanced queries, and improved user interactions, making the API more powerful and flexible for frontend integration.

+3. **Integrate External API for Data Collection**:
+   - Another planned feature is to integrate an external API to gather additional data that will be used within the program.
+This will allow the application to enrich its content, provide more dynamic responses, and offer better data to users.

+These updates are planned to enhance the overall security, functionality, and data capabilities of the application, ensuring that it remains robust and scalable in the future.